Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 1060 will be 2% quicker than the Geforce GTX 670 overall, due to its greater bandwidth. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 1060 will be 2% faster than the Geforce GTX 670 overall, because of its greater data rate. (explain)

-Texel RateThe GeForce GTX 1060 will be just a bit (more or less 18%) faster with regards to AF than the Geforce GTX 670. (explain)
+Texel RateThe GeForce GTX 1060 will be a little bit (approximately 18%) more effective at texture filtering than the Geforce GTX 670. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison